On non-Hermitian positive (semi)definite linear algebraic systems arising from dissipative Hamiltonian DAEs: Iterative methods for the linear algebraic systems

 Table~\ref{tabsum} contains an overview of the mathematical characterizations and optimality properties of the four methods discussed above, where L-GMRES means GMRES applied to the left preconditioned system.

-We point out that several Krylov subspace methods with short recurrences have been proposed in the literature for the solution of linear algebraic systems with (shifted) skew-Hermitian or skew-symmetric matrices; see, e.g.,~\cite{GrePaiTitVar16,GreVar09,IdeV07,Jia07}.
+We point out that several Krylov subspace methods with short recurrences have been proposed in the literature for the solution of linear algebraic systems with (shifted) skew-Hermitian or skew-symmetric matrices; see, e.g., the survey~\cite{SzyWid93} or the more recent papers~\cite{GrePaiTitVar16,GreVar09,IdeV07,Jia07}.
 Here we do not take these methods into account, since our matrix~$K$ is skew-Hermitian with respect to the $H$-inner product, so that methods for usual skew-Hermitian matrices are not directly applicable.
 Moreover, the methods of Widlund and Rapoport already implement the two most common projection principles in this context, namely oblique and orthogonal projection onto Krylov subspaces.